ANDREYDEN/Statera/README.md

 - Create an iOS/Android app in the Firebase console
 - Include your `google-services.json` and `GoogleService-Info.plist` to the proper places as described in the [docs](https://firebase.google.com/docs/flutter/setup?platform=android)

+### Environment

+- A `.env` file is required and must not be empty
+- Copy the `.env.example` file and fill in the values

 ### Commands
 - `flutter run` - runs the project
 - `flutterfire configure` - initializes the connection between you Firebase project and this Flutter project